egallesio/STklos/INSTALL-android.md

 lrwxrwxrwx 1 u0_a196 u0_a196 19 Jun 28 07:33 shared -> /storage/emulated/0
 ```

+If you get a "permission denied" error, or if the `storage/` directory was not
+created, please try revoking and granting again permissions to the Termux app
+in your Android configuration (see https://wiki.termux.com/wiki/Termux-setup-storage).

-Then `cd storage/external-1` and you will be in the SD card directory (you won't
+Now `cd storage/external-1` and you will be in the SD card directory (you won't
 see the contents of the SD card there, Android doesn't let you do that -- but
 you are in a directory specifically created for Termux in your extenal SD card).